-The conference is focused around the book Radical Technology, published in 1976, known to us in modern idiom as RT 1.0.
-The conference is sometimes referred to as RT 2.0.
+The conference was focused around the book Radical Technology, published in 1976, known to us in modern idiom as RT 1.0.
+The conference was sometimes referred to as RT 2.0.

-The project is a collective effort, but the idea started a few years ago when Godfrey Boyle, founder of Undercurrents magazine –and one of the editors of RT1.0—realised there was a 40th anniversary coming up.
+The project was a collective effort, but the idea started a few years ago when Godfrey Boyle, founder of Undercurrents magazine –and one of the editors of RT1.0—realised there was a 40th anniversary coming up.
 The other original editor was Peter Harper, and he and Godfrey have remained close friends since their early collaboration.
-One day they were joined by another close friend and contributor to RT 1.0, Chris Ryan, and the three of them started to plan this conference.
+One day they were joined by another friend and contributor to RT 1.0, Chris Ryan, and the three of them started to plan this conference.
 They circulated various draft plans and programmes, and gradually accumulated a team of collaborators.
-Since the conference is to be in Bristol, most planning meetings are held there, but meetings have also taken place in Wales and London.
+Since the conference was to be in Bristol, most planning meetings were held there, but meetings also took place in Wales and London.

 A bit more about the initiators:

 Godfrey Boyle.
 Godfrey Boyle was Co-editor of RT 1.0.
 He served as an academic at the Open University for 40years and is now Emeritus Professor of Renewable Energy at the Open University and is best known for his widely-used textbook Renewable Energy: Power for a Sustainable Future.
 He also wrote Living on the Sun (Calder and Boyars, 1975).

 Peter Harper was co-editor of RT 1.0, and originated the term ‘alternative technology’, of which radical technology is a close cousin.
 He worked for thirty years at the Centre for Alternative Technology (CAT) in mid-Wales, and now lectures at the University of Bath.
 His personal web site is www.peterharper.org.